Short Story: The Tree

 “Kinda like your tree,” Michelle adds, looking out the window into the night toward the orchard where four trees stand when logic dictates only three should.

-“You chopped that tree down,” Cory informs Matt to break an uncomfortable silence that has descended on the kitchen, “but sometimes trees will grow back from the stump.
+“You chopped that tree down,” Cory says to Matt to break an uncomfortable silence in the kitchen, “but sometimes trees will grow back from the stump.
 And your cut was above the graft union of the original seedling, so that’s why the new tree that sprouted has produced good fruit.
 It’s now the healthiest tree in the yard.”

-Dinner ends, and Matt thanks Michelle and Cory and heads to his Jeep for the rest of his drive home.
-He lives alone and has never married.
-No woman has ever had the patience for the bitterness Matt holds in his soul that’s been there since Rob—and the tree—died.
+Dinner ends, and Matt thanks Michelle and Cory before heading to his Jeep for the rest of his drive home.
+He lives alone and has never been married.
+No woman has ever had the patience for the bitterness Matt carries in his soul—that’s been there since Rob, and the tree, died.

-But is it possible Michelle and Cory are right?
+But is it possible that Michelle and Cory are right?
 Is the tree that grew back some kind of sign?
-And if so, of what?
+And if it is, of what does it signify?

 Matt walks past his vehicle and returns to the orchard.
-He kneels at the base of the tree.
-His favorite tree, resurrected, it seems.
+He kneels down at the base of his favorite tree, which seems to have come back to life.

 Abruptly, Matt understands.

-Rob’s cancer cut down his diseased body, but it couldn’t end his life because that had been grafted into the body of Christ, life eternal.
-The cut happened after the graft, not before it, just like Matt’s tree cut happened after the graft union, not before it.
+Rob’s cancer destroyed his diseased body, but it couldn’t end his life because that had been grafted into the body of Christ, life eternal.
+The cut happened after the graft, not before it, just like Matt’s tree cut occurred after the graft union, not before it.
 So, the fruitful tree grew back, only healthier than before.
-The old tree’s death allowed for the new tree and good fruit.
-Rob’s death allowed Michelle to come home and be saved.
-Grafted into the eternal tree of life.
-And, by looking at her family, her life produced good fruit.
+The old tree’s death made room for the new tree and good fruit.
+Rob’s death allowed Michelle to come home and be saved, grafted into the eternal tree of life.
+And, by looking at her family, it was clear that her life produced good fruit.

 Matt weeps, hiding his face in his hands.
-Bitterness kept him from understanding until now—now that he is losing everything and needs from God, everything.
-He wants to be grafted in, too.
+Bitterness prevented him from understanding until now—now that he is losing everything and needs grace more than ever.
+He longs to be grafted in as well.
 He has blight.
-Soon his body will be cut down, thrown into the fire.
-But is there a chance he might be resurrected, too—that from his life will come good fruit?
+Soon his body will be cut down and thrown into the fire.
+But is there a chance he might be resurrected, too—that from his life, good fruit could grow?

 A hand rests on his shoulder.
 It’s Michelle again.
 She’s on her knees beside him.